databrickslabs/jupyterlab-integration/docs/details.md

     while you can start Jupyter Lab via `jupyter lab`, it is recommended to use the wrapper

     ```bash
-    (db-jlab)$ databrickslabs-jupyterlab $PROFILE -l [-i <cluster name>]
+    (db-jlab)$ databrickslabs-jupyterlab $PROFILE -l [-c] [-i <cluster name>]
     ```

     It will check whether the remote cluster is up and running, update the ssh info, check the availability of th relevant libs before starting jupyter Lab.
+In case `-c`is used the Personal access token of the $PROFILE will be copied to the clipboard

 - **Copy Personal Access token for databricks workspace to the clipboard**